medcomdk/MedCom-FHIR-Communication/docs/index.md

 The “Governance for MedCom FHIR Messaging” ensures a uniform use of MedCom’s FHIR messages to the health and social domains in Denmark.
 In the following we follow a top-down approach by initially addressing shipping over the Network Layer and its ruleset, followed by the logistics for MedCom FHIR Messaging and lastly the basic ruleset of how to compose a MedCom FHIR message.

-Here you will find, how MedCom has profiled the HL7 FHIR Messaging Framework to work in a Danish context.
+Here, you will find how MedCom has profiled the HL7 FHIR Messaging Framework to work in a Danish context.

-Governance for MedCom HL7 FHIR Messaging is the basic ruleset of how MedCom Messages must be exhanged in the Danish Healthcare Messaging Network.
+Governance for MedCom HL7 FHIR Messaging is the basic ruleset of how MedCom Messages must be exchanged in the Danish Healthcare Messaging Network.

 The Danish ruleset is based on: